 1. disinfection procedure: 7 days drying with room air

-SARS-CoV-2 is infectious on mask materials even at room temperature over a long period of time.
-For example, if you use the FFP2 mask on a Monday for shopping or public transport, allow the mask to dry in room air (preferably hung in an airy place) for the next six days of the week.
-And when it's Monday again, exactly one week later, you can use the mask again.
+SARS-CoV-2 is infectious on mask materials even at room temperature for a long period of time.
+For example, if you use the FFP2 mask on a Monday for shopping or public transportation, let the mask dry in room air (preferably hung in an airy place) for the next six days of the week.
+And when it is Monday again, exactly after one week, you can use the mask again.